José María Liceaga: Political career

 Liceaga was appointed as member of the Zitacuaro Council.
 In 1813, he served as the representative of Guadalajara in the Congress of Chilpancingo.

 Assassination

 In 1818, Liceaga was assassinated by Captain Juan Ríos, who at the time was under the command of insurgent commander Miguel Borja.
 Historians later determined that the reason for Liceaga's assassination was Rios loaning Liceaga 1,000 pesos, which Liceaga failed to pay back.

+Legacy

+A statue was built in Romita in honor of him on behalf of the mayor.